 - The game of business we are actually in is very different to the one we think we are in.

-- A blend of a little collaboration and lots of competition in a toy model 1,000,000x outperforms pure competition.
-We urgently need this 1,000,000x boost to hit our 2030 targets in climate, environment, and society.
+- A blend of a little collaboration and lots of competition in this toy model outperforms pure competition 10x on average, 1,000,000x for the median.
+This 1,000,000x boost across all companies is a massive enabler to do more than we currently imagine possible in addressing our climate, environment’s, and society’s problems.

 - Ecosystems of multi-capital, multi-stakeholder interdependently incorporated companies is the way to build circular economies, regenerative economies, or stakeholder capitalism.